thepetk/chatbot-test-chart-repo/docs/SETUP_CUSTOM_HELM_REPO.md

 ### Add Helm Package and Index

-- Package the helm chart you want to test:
+- Package the Helm chart you want to test:

 ```
 # from project root dir